bytedance/uss/README.md

 Users need to download the balanced and evaluation subset from AudioSet and pack them to hdf5 file.
 Please follow Qiuqiang's audio_tagging source code bash file to download the balanced and evaluation subset and pack them to hdf5 file.
 <pre>

+(AudioSet is already downloaded to /mnt/cephfs_new_wj/speechsv/qiuqiang.kong/datasets/audioset, a copy of packed  waveform can be found here: /mnt/cephfs_new_wj/speechsv/qiuqiang.kong/workspaces/pub_audioset_tagging_cnn_transfer/hdf5s)

 dataset_root
 ├── audios
 │    ├── balanced_train_segments